aescrdni/miRNA_model/README.md

 The model was implemented in MATLAB R2019a, and works only on linux, as it incorporates several linux-based tools.

 # Running the model
 The main function, used to predict repression, is ```predict.m```.
-It accepts an ENST number and a miRNA sequence, and outputs their canonical binding sites and predicted repression value (optionally including the calculated features as well) .
+It accepts an ENST number and a miRNA sequence, and outputs their canonical binding sites and predicted repression value (optionally including the calculated features as well).
+Before running the code, the gene data file should be downloaded from [here](https://www.cs.tau.ac.il/~tamirtul/miRNA_Data.zip) and unzipped to the "Data" folder.

 # Input